Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Geraldo Perdomo At The Plate

-- Perdomo has 16 doubles, three triples, five home runs and 44 walks while batting .279.
+- Perdomo has 75 hits this season and a team-best OBP of .380.

+- Among the qualified batters in baseball, he ranks 37th in batting average, 11th in on-base percentage, and 96th in slugging.

-- Perdomo has picked up a hit in 48 of 86 games this year, with multiple hits 24 times.
+- Perdomo has reached base via a hit in 48 games this season (of 87 played), and had multiple hits in 24 of those games.

-- Perdomo has driven home a run in 25 games this season (29.1%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on three occasions..
+- Perdomo has driven home a run in 25 games this year (28.7%), including more than one RBI in 9.2% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.